Neighborly

 - to do any of the scores of block activities we've identified

-- and find geographically relevant information and connections to online community groups in your broader area
+- and find connections to community solutions and online groups in your broader area

-Neighbor.be is a simple idea - use online tools to connect people to their nearest neighbors.
+BeNeighbors.org is a simple idea - use online tools to connect people to their nearest neighbors.
+(While protecting their privacy and helping the community.)

 [edit] How it might work